radarFudan/Awesome-state-space-models/README.md

     **Time-dependent or input-dependent state-space models** (This is the classical state-space model approach.) + **Hardware acceleration**

+   A very nice analysis *in Chinese*: https://zhuanlan.zhihu.com/p/661237120

-10. Gated recurrent neural networks discover attention(https://openreview.net/forum?id=rfSfDSFrRL)
+11. Gated recurrent neural networks discover attention(https://openreview.net/forum?id=rfSfDSFrRL)

     These modern RNNs feature a prominent design pattern: linear recurrent layers interconnected by feedforward paths with multiplicative gating.
     Here, we show how RNNs equipped with these two design elements can exactly implement (linear) self-attention, the main building block of Transformers.